vylsaz/apl-stbimg/README.md

 | 4                  | rgb and alpha       | `stbimg.RGBA`, `stbimg.RGB_ALPHA` |

 If X is not present, the number of channels is decided by the image.
-R is a rank 3 integer (0-255) array, whose shape equals to `(height, width, channels)` of the image.
+R is a rank 3 signed byte (0-127, ¯128-¯1) array, whose shape equals to `(height, width, channels)` of the image.

 ```apl
 R←{X} stbimg.LoadMem Y